hugoleeney/hugoleeney.github.io/docs/_posts/2021-04-27-BuggyProjectEstimate.markdown

 # Answer

-Lets do the workings in a table.
+Lets do the workings in a table first.

 | **Task**             | **Number to do** | **Cost** | **Number of lines to write** |
 | -------------------- | ---------------- | -------- | ---------------------------- |